Reyes homers twice, Plesac strong as Indians beat Tigers

 Reyes hit a two-run homer in the first off emergency starter Derek Holland (0-1) and added a 446-foot solo shot in the sixth to make it 4-0.

+For the second straight game, one player carried the Indians offense.
+José Ramírez homered twice on Wednesday in a 4-2 win over Kansas City.

+“When those hits start dropping, we’re going to be good,” Reyes said.
+“Hopefully we get more games like this where we take the lead earlier.”

 Plesac (1-1) pitched scoreless ball, allowing just three singles while improving to 3-1 in five career starts against the Tigers.
-He’s given up three earned runs in 30 2/3 innings to Detroit.
+He has surrendered three earned runs in 30 2/3 innings against Detroit.

+“He filled up the strike zone the entire night,” Indians manager Terry Francona said.
+“The fastball, I don’t know what it said on the gun, but it had a lot of life to it.”

 The Tigers avoided being shut out when Wilson Ramos homered off Bryan Shaw in the eighth.

-Emmanuel Clase worked the ninth for his first save with Cleveland and the second of his career.
+Emmanuel Clase worked the ninth — breaking 100 mph on most of his 14 pitches — for his first save with Cleveland and the second of his career.
 He got one with Texas in 2019.

-Detroit was forced to make the pregame pitching change after Teheran complained of tightness in his right triceps while warming up.
-The right-hander beat the Indians in his debut for the Tigers last week, allowing one run and four hits in five innings.
+Detroit was forced to make the pregame pitching change after Teheran complained of tightness in his right triceps at the end of his warmup.
+He beat the Indians in his debut for the Tigers last week, allowing one run and four hits in five innings.

-But when he felt discomfort while warming up in the Progressive Field bullpen, the team wasn’t taking any chances.

-It was the first road game for first-year Tigers manager A.J.
-Hinch after Detroit played its first six at Comerica Park.
+Teheran told pitching coach Chris Fetter about the discomfort, and Fetter called manager A.J.
+Hinch just as his relievers were heading to the bullpen in Progressive Field.

+“He was willing to pitch,” Hinch said.
+“But it wasn’t looking good from what Fett told me, and there’s no need to risk further injury, so got Holland up and running.”

 Reyes’ 409-foot liner into the left-field bleachers gave the Indians a 3-0 lead in the first, which began with the announcement that Teheran wouldn’t be pitching.